Prabowo Subianto: South China Sea

 Following an incident in late 2019 where Chinese vessels violated the Indonesian EEZ off the Natuna Islands, Prabowo called for a cautious response, referring to China as a "friendly nation".
 He also ordered the deployment of additional navy vessels in the region in response to the incident.
 Despite the controversy of his inaction in Natuna Island in contrast to his fiery speeches about foreign powers during the 2019 elections, a poll by Indo Barometer on early January shows that Prabowo is the most popular minister in Jokowi's cabinet.

 When asked about the situation on the South China Sea in a session at IISS Shangri-La Dialogue on 14 June 2022, Prabowo answered that Indonesia respects the interest of all countries that are involved in the region.
 He then quoted Nelson Mandela that "your enemies must not be our enemies too".
-In reaction to the formation of AUKUS and Australian plans to acquire nuclear submarines, Prabowo thinks that the alliance is made on basis of defense and it was beneath the sovereign rights of Australia, UK, and USA.
+In reaction to the formation of AUKUS and Australian plans to acquire nuclear submarines, Prabowo thinks that the alliance is made on basis of defence and it was beneath the sovereign rights of Australia, UK, and USA.

-US Department of Defense said both Secretary Lloyd Austin and Minister Prabowo viewed China's aggression in the South China Sea as inconsistent to international law.
-This statement was then refuted by Spokesperson of the Foreign Ministry Wang Wenbin as a lie, claiming Prabowo never said that when Chinese embassy contacted the press office of the Ministry of Defense.
-Prabowo himself later refuted the American statement, stating there was no joint statement nor a press conference regarding to this matter and states that Indonesia is in good terms with China, United States and Russia and respects their interests, insisting Indonesia's non-aligned stances.
+US Department of Defence said both Secretary Lloyd Austin and Minister Prabowo viewed China's aggression in the South China Sea as inconsistent to international law.
+This statement was then refuted by Spokesperson of the Foreign Ministry Wang Wenbin as a lie, claiming Prabowo never said that when Chinese embassy contacted the press office of the Ministry of Defence.
+Prabowo himself later refuted the US statement, stating there was no joint statement nor a press conference regarding to this matter and states that Indonesia is in good terms with China, US, and Russia and respects their interests, insisting Indonesia's non-aligned stances.

 During the 3rd presidential debate of the 2024 elections, Prabowo argued that the situation in the region underlines the needs of a strong military.
 He states that the military needs more patrol platform and satellites to defend the nation from outside threats.